Coleridge-Initiative/big-data-and-social-science/docs/12ChapterWorkbooks.md

 students and interested practitioners can quickly start using the technologies covered within.

-The workbooks and related files are stored in the , and so are freely available to be downloaded by anyone at any time and run on any appropriately configured computer.
+The workbooks and related files are stored in the Big-Data-Workbooks GitHub repository, and so are freely available to be downloaded by anyone at any time and run on any appropriately configured computer.
 These workbooks are a live set of documents that could potentially change over time, so see the repository for the most recent set of information.